Wind River Indian Reservation

 The Wind River Indian Reservation is the seventh-largest American Indian reservation in the United States by area and the fifth-largest by population.
 The land area is approximately 2.2 e6acre, and the total area (land and water) is 3532.01 sqmi.
 The reservation constitutes just over one-third of Fremont County and over one-fifth of Hot Springs County.

 The 2000 census reported the population of Fremont County as 40,237.
 According to the 2010 census, only 26,490 people now live on the reservation, with about 15,000 of the residents being non-Indians on ceded lands and the town of Riverton.
 Tribal headquarters are located at Fort Washakie.
 The Shoshone Rose Casino (Eastern Shoshone) and the Wind River Hotel and Casino, Little Wind Casino, and 789 Smoke Shop and Casino (all Northern Arapaho) are the only casinos in Wyoming.

-Prehistory
+Precontact history

-The Shoshone has the longest prehistory in the area.
-Archaeologists have found evidence that unique aspects of the Tukudika Mountain Shoshone or Sheepeater material culture such as soapstone bowls were in use in this region from the early 1800s going back 1,000 to 3,000 years or more.
+The Shoshone has the longest precontact presence in the area.
+Archaeologists have found evidence that unique aspects of the Tukudika Mountain Shoshone or Sheepeater material culture such as soapstone bowls were in use in this region from the early 19th century going back 1,000 to 3,000 years or more.
 People descended from the Mountain Shoshone band continue to live on the Wind River Indian Reservation.

 The Dinwoody petroglyph style is indigenous to central Wyoming including the Wind River Basin and Bighorn Basin.
 Scholars believe that the Dinwoody petroglyphs most likely represent the work of ancestral Tukudika or Mountain Shoshone Sheepeaters, because some of the figures at Torrey Lake Petroglyph District and Legend Rock correspond to characters in Shoshone folklore, such as Pa waip, a water spirit woman.